 Jean Monnet Chair of European Integration

-In 2014, the Head of our Department Dr. Mukhtar Hajizada was awarded the prestigious Jean Monnet Chair.
-The mission of the Jean Monnet Chair of our Department is to further deepen teaching in EU studies in line with the principle of interdisciplinarity by introducing non-formal and innovative teaching techniques in the instruction of EU studies.
+In 2014, the Head of our Department Assoc.
+Prof. Dr. Mukhtar Hajizada was awarded the Jean Monnet Chair.
+The mission of the Jean Monnet Chair of our Department is to further deepen teaching in EU studies by introducing non-formal and innovative teaching techniques in the instruction.
 In addition to teaching, the project intends to promote research and learning on European integration and to promote discussion on contemporary European issues among students and the general public; and to facilitate the exchange of expertise among the scholars of EU studies.

 We intend to foster research cooperation among the Azerbaijani scholars and postgraduate researchers by providing the services of the EU Studies Centre and by establishing a platform of researchers and scholars.
 The collaborative initiative within the framework of this project will culminate in an international conference, the first of its kind in Azerbaijan, to promote discussion on European integration.
 The conference will bring together scholars and practitioners.